kaliayev/dice/README.md

 * [ ] Rulesets could be variablized and stored somewhere like domain (num-dice, values of straights/3 of a kind, stealing protocol...)
 * [ ] `keep.sh` needs to take a vector of keepers as third input
 * [ ] Doesn't use a real logger, very simple thread with blocking queue implementation.
+* [ ] Stats would be cool: Bust count (Anthony Bennett award?) avg scoring hand, steals vs. steal-attempts...
+* [ ] No route for removing players from games

 ## License